CFenner/MMM-Smappee/README.md

 _Prerequisites_

 - a Smappee Energy Monitor at home
-- an API key for Smappee API (request via email to support@smappee.com)
+- an API key for Smappees API

 ### API Access